acamposuribe/brush/README.md

 ---

-- `brush.endFrame()`
+- `brush.draw()`
-  - **Description**: In case you don't use a the loop function, Use endFrame() when you're done drawing, to show elements on canvas.
+  - **Description**: In case you don't use a the loop function, Use draw() when you're done drawing, to show elements on canvas.
 If you don't add this at the end of your sketch, elements will be missing from the screen.

 ---